faa-99/Practicing-Interview-Questions/Data-Structures/Trees/Binary-Trees.md

 For example, to find the sum of a binary tree given the root 5:

-it is 5 + the sum of the left subtree rooted at 11 + the sum of the right subtree rooted at 3
+It is 5 + the sum of the left subtree rooted at 11 + the sum of the right subtree rooted at 3
 ![Binary Tree Image](https://github.com/faa-99/Practicing-Interview-Questions/blob/main/Data-Structures/assets/binary-tree.png)

 - Depth first traversal of a binary tree